 Work is distributed between Processing Stations using tasks.
-A task can not be processed on several Stations.
+A task can not be processed on several FlexiCapture stations.
 However, if a station has multiple CPU cores, it can process several tasks at the same time.

-Recognition of a batch of documents can be processed in parallel on several CPU cores of a Station if the project or project type does not contain published multi-page FlexiLayouts, and if the batch is split into separate documents during import (this can happen on a Scanning Station).
+Recognition of a batch of documents can be processed in parallel on several CPU cores of a Station if the project or batch type does not contain published multi-page FlexiLayouts, and if the batch is split into separate documents during import (either on Scanning Station or according to Image Import Profile settings).
 In this case the batch is divided into sets of about 10 documents each (if it has already been split into documents, each set may contain a little more or less than 10 documents, but always a whole number of documents).
 These sets are distributed between different cores.

 If the project or batch type contains published multi-page FlexiLayouts but the batch is not split into individual documents, it cannot be processed on multiple cores in parallel and will be processed by a single core of the Station.

 Task allocation is handled differently in the Distributed version of FlexiCapture: import, recognition and export tasks are allocated to Processing Stations by the Processing Server.
 When allocating tasks, the Processing Server takes the following factors into account:

 - The amount of available processing cores on the Station.

 The Processing Server also determines which resources can be used to process tasks and uses this data to select the most appropriate Station for each task.